getsentry/sentry-docs/src/collections/_dev_components/includes/alert.md

     type: String
     required: false
     desc: Severity of the alert.
 Must be a valid [Bootstrap severity level](https://getbootstrap.com/docs/4.0/components/alerts/).
+  - name: deep_link=""
+    type: String
+    required: false
+    desc: Slug to use after \# in a URL, to jump to the alert.
 examples:
   - title: Basic use
     source: |